bhauman/figwheel-main/docs/docs/compile_config.md

 define namespaced constants with `goog-define` and configure their values in the `:closure-defines` map.

-Let's say we want to have a `DEBUG` and `LOCALE` variables that we set at compile time.
+Let's say we want to have `DEBUG` and `LOCALE` variables that we set at compile time.

 ```clojure
 (ns hello-world.core)